ISISComputingGroup/ibex_developers_manual/Retrospective-Notes-2019.09.11.md

   * We do well at stopping conversations getting too long and technical
   * Sometimes there are lots of small tasks which are not worth talking too much about at standup
   * What we can do is to elaborate more on how far we are through certain tickets
-  * We should focus specifically on the **fine grain** of what we have achieved yesterday and what we want to achieve today e.g. how far are we through a ticket, not that we are just working on it
+  * We should focus specifically on the **fine-grain** of what we have achieved yesterday and what we want to achieve today e.g. how far are we through a ticket, not that we are just working on it
   * We should talk about blockages more
 * Can we try to share blockages even if we are no longer blocked?
   * Yes it may be helpful for others so they can easily know who to come to if they get blocked by the same thing